 The UnionDocs Collaborative Studio (CoLAB) represents a new and alternative model of collaborative documentary production and professional development.

 Rather than applying with a project proposal or rough cut, participants are selected on the basis of previous work and enter the program with a blank slate, open to discovery and fresh connections on new projects.
-The group of twelve emerging artists and filmmakers chosen to participate each year is international.
-UnionDocs offers residency and visa support for six participants coming from around the world with an equal number of spots reserved for local, non-resident participants.
+This year, we’re inviting a group of twelve New York-based emerging artists and filmmakers to participate in the program.
 CoLAB is designed to be affordable and, although participants are asked to make it their primary creative focus, the schedule does accommodate full-time, part-time or freelance work.
+Please note: while we’ve offered residency options in the past, due to upcoming building renovations, the participants in this year’s program will be required to have their own housing in NYC.

 UnionDocs is not simply the host for this activity, it takes an active role producing the collection of short documentary works that comprise the collaborative project, leading the group through an incremental process where new ideas and new partnerships form; each participant finding their own avenues of creative contribution.
 A carefully selected group of accomplished Program Mentors from diverse backgrounds across the film industry will offer input and guidance throughout the production and editing process alongside the UNDO team.

-The group’s collection of work will take shape around a shared thematic focus, which for the next iteration will be grounded geographically in UnionDocs’ new neighborhood of Ridgewood, Queens and nearby communities.
+The group’s collection of work will take shape around a shared thematic focus which is grounded geographically in UnionDocs’ neighborhood of Ridgewood, Queens and nearby communities.
 Each team of collaborators will be asked to research locally to explore the cultural histories and present-day realities of our nearest surroundings.
-Building off UnionDocs’ history of doing groundbreaking community-based projects like Living Los Sures, we’re excited to invite engagement here in our new location.
-Our proximity to the borough boundary of Brooklyn and Queens is notable and leaves open many questions around what the New York Times has called a, “historic interborough murkiness” and with a wave of media attention calling Ridgewood one of the hippest neighborhoods in the world, the never-ending rise of median rents in Brooklyn, these demarcations and questions of neighborhood and borough identity are brought into sharper relief.
+Building off UnionDocs’ history of doing groundbreaking community-based projects like Living Los Sures, we’re excited to deepen this engagement through our second CoLAB since our move to Ridgewood.
+Our proximity to the borough boundary of Brooklyn and Queens is notable and leaves open many questions around what the New York Times has called a “historic interborough murkiness.”
+With a wave of media attention calling Ridgewood one of the hippest neighborhoods in the world, coupled with the never-ending rise of median rents in Brooklyn, these demarcations and questions of neighborhood and borough identity are brought into sharper relief.

 The Brooklyn Rail summed it up with the title of their feature article: “UnionDocs Brings Auteurs Together.”
 For some, participation in the program may lead to further study.
 For others, it may lead to independent projects and strengthened careers within the industry.
 For all, it is an unparalleled immersion in the expansive field of documentary art.